ImTheSquid/AlertToast/README.md

 ### Swift Package Manager

-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
+[Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

 To integrate `AlertToast` into your Xcode project using Xcode 12, specify it in `File > Swift Packages > Add Package Dependency...`: